istio/istio.io/content/help/ops/misc/index.md

 ## What Envoy version is Istio using?

-To find out the envoy version used in deployment, you can `exec` into the container and query the `server_info` endpoint:
+To find out the Envoy version used in deployment, you can `exec` into the container and query the `server_info` endpoint:

 {{< text bash >}}
 $ kubectl exec -it PODNAME -c istio-proxy -n NAMESPACE /bin/bash